troykershaw/RpgFsharpWorkshop/slides/index.md

 # No mutability!

 <aside class="notes">
-This year, the problem you need to solve to win this coveted prize is:
+"This year, the problem you need to solve to win the coveted prize is:"
 </aside>

 ***